ahmadassaf/configurations/README.md

 - It will aggregate the `iTerm` and `Terminal` themes as prompt you for the name of the color scheme you want to apply and apply it for you
 - It will prompt if you would like to run the `.osx` file which contains some system wide modifications and runs it for you.
 I recommend that you read the `.osx` file and enable or disable the features that you like.
 I also create some symlinks there for my Sublime Text 3 configurations and the widgets of Übersicht.
+- It will install the [powerline fonts](https://github.com/ahmadassaf/powerline-fonts)
+- It will prompt if you wish to set the bash to the updated version installed by Homebrew

 ## Updates